wallarm/product-documentation/docs/latest/api-attack-surface/api-leaks.md

 If leaked API secrets are found, an all-round response is needed to prevent harm to your APIs.
 This involves finding all the places where the leaked secrets are used, regenerating them in all these places, and blocking the use of the compromised versions – and this has to be done quickly, and with 100% completeness.
 This is difficult to accomplish manually.

-The **API Leaks** Wallarm module helps to solve these issues by providing the following:
+The **API Leaks** Wallarm component helps to solve these issues by providing the following:

 * Automatic detection of API credentials (API tokens and keys, passwords, client secrets, usernames and emails) leaked by your selected domains and logging of detected leaks in the Wallarm Console UI.
 * Prioritization and risk-evaluation of found API leaks.